kronometrix/databus/README.md

 ## Types

-Currently Kronometrix can proxy data from the following type of systems: Vaisala AviMet, IoT based based systems using DSS, MQTT protocols.
+Currently we support the following type of gate systems: Vaisala AviMet, IoT based based systems using DSS, MQTT protocols.
+Each gate has it own set of settings and binaries.

+## AviMet Gate

+For more information please check AviMet gate, describing all functionality of a AviMet Gate.

+## MQTT Gate

+Future